sand-ci/sand-ci.github.io/_technical_docs/SAND-OSG-Architecture.md

 ## OSG/SAND Service Component Overview

-For SAND (and OSG and IRIS-HEP), we need to understand the details in the SAND-NMA architecture diagram above.
+For SAND (and IRIS-HEP/OSG-LHC), we need to understand the details in the SAND-NMA architecture diagram above.
 There are multiple components shown.
 Starting from the upper left, we have the global perfSONAR infrastructure, deployed at various institutions, national labs and universities.

 - There are four components running at the University of Michigan:  pSConfig (PWA), psetf (Check_MK), MaDDash (pS dashboard) and pefsonar-collector (gathers data and sends to RabbitMQ).